pasinduweb/sigma-scraper/README.md

 # Sigma Scraper

-A fast and scalable web scraper built with Go for extracting product data from e-commerce sites.
+A fast and scalable web scraper written in Go for extracting product data from e-commerce sites.
 It handles modern JavaScript-heavy websites using a headless browser approach with chromedp.
 Built to process large data sets with strong error handling and efficient concurrency.

 ## Features